All articles

 What to Look for in the Best Chatbot for Shopify

-Here are a few things to look out for when testing a chatbot for shopify:
+Here are a few things to look out for when testing a chatbot for Shopify:

 Native Shopify integration.
 This isn't optional.
 The bot needs to pull live order data, inventory, customer history, and product catalog directly from your store.
 A bot that can't actually check your Shopify data in real time is just a script.